luisbmonroyj/oraclewithjava/README.md

 # mySQLwithJava
-This class features a connection to a mySQL engine.
+##This class features a connection to an Oracle DBMS engine.
 The constructor has a boolean argument that allows/restricts to print information about connections or queries., similar to a debug routine.

-## This class uses JDK 18 and needs the mysql-connector-java-8.0.29.jar added in the libraries folder.
+### This class uses JDK 18 and needs the ojdbc11.jar added in the libraries folder.

-## It has an interface class that gathers the private information for the connection, Properties.java.
+### It has an interface class that gathers the private information for the connection, Properties.java.
 Remember that both files must be in the same package.

-## The class features the methods for a CRUD, some methods require data in the arguments, specially the primary key, because it is a relational database.
+This interface allows to change between DBMS.
+Remember that oracle tables are invoked with <user>.<table>, that's why Properties.java has a String value, RDBMS_NAME, if equals to "Oracle", it means that all queries must have the form <properties.DATABASE_USER>.TABLE when making queries.